-Usually, the quickest way to improve your laptop's overall performance is to replace the hard drive with an SSD (solid state drive), which is much faster.
+Usually, the easiest way to improve a laptop's overall performance is to replace a hard drive with an SSD (solid-state drive), which is much faster.

 What's the difference between a hard drive and an SSD?

-Hard drives provide long-term high-capacity data storage, usually ranging from around 500MB (megabytes) to 2TB (terabyes), and hold everything from the computer's operating system to music, photos and video files.
+Hard drives are an older technology.
+They provide long-term high-capacity data storage, usually ranging from around 1TB to 2TB (terabytes) in laptops, and hold everything from the computer's operating system to music, photos and video files.
 They use a magnetic rotating disc mechanism and offer relatively cheap high-capacity storage.

-SSDs are many times faster than hard drives, but they cost quite a bit more per MB.
+SSDs are many times faster than hard drives, but they cost quite a bit more per MB (megabyte).
 Usually, an SSD will have less capacity than the hard drive it replaces, but it's often worth downsizing your storage to boost your performance.

-As wall as being much faster, SSDs are lighter, use less power (giving longer battery life) and stay cooler than hard drives.
-They're physically around the same size as the 2.5-inch hard drive used in laptops, so they can slot in as a direct replacement.
+As well as being much faster, SSDs are lighter, use less power (giving longer battery life) and usually stay cooler than hard drives.
+In laptops, they're physically around the same size, so they can slot in as a direct replacement.
 They're also a little more durable, so any jolts or bumps to your laptop are less likely to damage them than a hard drive.